Satisfactory Academic Progress (SAP) Policy

 Students that have not completed at least 67% of their attempted units and/or have exceeded the maximum units to complete an undergraduate degree (192 units) are at risk of losing their financial assistance eligibility.

 The Office of Financial Assistance will monitor maximum time frame, qualitative and quantitative (pace) standards for undergraduate and graduate students after the end of each term, including summer.
+Any student that fails to meet the minimum requirements in GPA, Pace, and/or maximum time frame for two consecutive terms will have their financial aid suspended.

 View the SAP Calculator